Glavo/scala3-library-with-braces/README.md

 Scala adds a terrible new feature, [optional braces](https://dotty.epfl.ch/docs/reference/other-new-features/indentation.html), which allow use indentation instead of braces.
 The new syntax is widely used in the standard library.

-In order to exclude this function, this project provides a Scala 3 standard library built with the old version syntax, and provides the corresponding sources jar.
+In order to exclude this syntax, this project provides a Scala 3 standard library built with the old version syntax, and provides the corresponding sources jar.
 We suggest using this project instead of relying on official builds.

 (Note: this project is temporarily published on jitpack and will be transferred to Maven central in the future.)